mse22/Eadala_ENV872_Project/README.md

 Data were collected from the North Temperate Lakes Long Term Ecological Research website (https://lter.limnology.wisc.edu/about/overview).
 Data were collected using the Data tool on the website (https://lter.limnology.wisc.edu/data).

 From the Data homepage, the following were typed and searched:
-1. *Cascade Project at North Temperate Lakes LTER Core Data Carbon 1984 - 2016*
-2. *Cascade Project at North Temperate Lakes LTER Core Data Physical and Chemical Limnology 1984 - 2016*
+1. *Cascade Project at North Temperate Lakes LTER Core Data Physical and Chemical Limnology 1984 - 2016*
-3. *Cascade Project at North Temperate Lakes LTER Core Data Nutrients 1991 - 2016*
+2. *Cascade Project at North Temperate Lakes LTER Core Data Nutrients 1991 - 2016*

 Each of relevant files were downloaded through "Download All Data (csv)" button.